Africa has the highest teen pregnancy rates in the world.

 - 2013 – 99 000

-- 2017 – 119 645 (22 000 were late registrations, meaning they were born the previous year and probably registered by someone who is not the mother of the baby.)
+- 2017 – 119 645 (22 000 were late registrations, meaning they were born the previous year and probably registered by someone who is not the baby’s mother.)

 The high rates of teen pregnancies in South Africa are driven by